Swami Karpatri: Politics

-Other than DharmSangh, In 1948, Swami Karpatri founded the Akhil Bharatiya Ram Rajya Parishad, A traditionalist Hindu party.
+Other than DharmSangh, In 1948, Swami Karpatri founded the Akhil Bharatiya Ram Rajya Parishad (RRP), A traditionalist Hindu party.
+The RRP won three Lok Sabha seats in the 1952 Lok Sabha election and two in 1962.
 He led a movement against the Hindu Code Bill.
 He was also a prominent agitator in 1966 anti-cow slaughter agitation.
-On 18 April 1948, he founded the newspaper Sanmarg which promoted Sanatan Dharma and also advocated against the Hindu Code Bill and voiced opposition on cow slaughters.
+On 18 April 1948, he founded the newspaper Sanmarg which promoted Sanatana Dharma and also advocated against the Hindu Code Bill and voiced opposition on cow slaughters.

 Death

-On the day of his demise in the year 1980 “Magh Shukla Chaturdashi”, he asked his disciples to sing the "Ayodhya Tyaga" story of Ramayana for him; he himself did the recitation of Sri Sukta and at the end by keeping the idol of Krishna on his chest, he died by reciting "Shiva Shiva Shiva" thrice.
+On the day of his demise in the year 1982 (Magh Shukla Chaturdashi), he asked his disciples to sing the "Ayodhya Tyaga" story of Ramayana for him; he himself did the recitation of Sri Sukta and at the end by keeping the idol of Krishna on his chest, he died by reciting "Shiva Shiva Shiva" thrice.

 Debates

-Swami Karpatri maintained no-compromise policy with regards to Hindu laws and Shastras.
-He was called Dharmasamrata(English: The Emperor of Dharma) by the masses.
+Swami Karpatri adhered to a strict no-compromise policy regarding Hindu laws and the Shastras.
+He was popularly referred to as "Dharmasamrat" (English: "Emperor of Dharma") by the masses.

-In 1932, when he was in his late 20s, he debated Pandit Madan Mohan Malaviya on the topic Pranava (ॐ).
-Unable to Answer Swami Karpatri's arguments, Malaviya accepted his defeat.
-This incident was later published in the book "Mananiya Prashnottara".
+In 1932, in his late 20s, he debated with Pandit Madan Mohan Malaviya on the topic of "Pranava" (ॐ).Malaviya ji accepted his defeat.

-A debate took place in 1964; this one was between Sanatani Pandits and Arya Samaj.
-Swami Karpatri was just a viewer in the debate, but he later joined the debate with Yudhisthir Mimansak.
+In 1964, a debate was held between traditional Sanatani scholars and members of the Arya Samaj.
+Although Swami Karpatri initially participated only as a spectator, he later joined the discussion, engaging directly with Yudhisthir Mimansak.

-Another debate took place in 1965 between Swami Karpatri and Madhvacharya Sri Vidyamanya Teerth.
-Sri Vidyamanya challenged people to defend Advaita Siddhanta.
-Swami Karpatri accepted the challenge, The debate went on for 2 days.
-In the end, the mediator "Sri Bhagvatananda" declared Swami karpatri ji victorious.
+In 1965, Swami Karpatri engaged in a significant debate with Sri Vidyamanya Tirtha, a sanyasi of the Madhva Sampradaya, who had publicly challenged scholars to defend the doctrine of Advaita Vedanta.
+Swami Karpatri accepted the challenge, and the debate lasted for two days.
+Vidyamanya Tirtha posed numerous incisive questions, prompting Swami Karpatri to respond using logical interpretations of Vedanta.
+According to available accounts, Swami Karpatri was considered the victor of the debate because Vidyamanha Tirtha himself deviated from his own parampara theories during the debate.